Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Should a cleaning company website show pricing?

 The strongest indie sites we reviewed show pricing upfront.
-Maid Marines publishes a full competitor comparison table.
+Maid Marines publishes upfront rates on the homepage.
 Better Life Home Cleaning offers instant pricing.
 MoreHands shows quotes before you commit.
 Tidy Casa lets you book from a room count alone.
 Transparency builds trust faster than 'call for a quote' ever will.
 If you can't show exact pricing, at minimum show the factors that affect cost (home size, frequency, service type) so visitors know what to expect.

 What platform should I use to build a cleaning company website?